-Sidewalks and crosswalks in most parts of Blandford's Project Area are in good condition, however certain locations could use some upgrading.
-Some older sidewalks are in poor condition.
+Sidewalks in most parts of Chester's Project Area are in fair condition, although some older sidewalks are in poor condition.
 This is typical for most communities, given that there is limited public funding for sidewalk upgrades.
+Sidewalk upgrades would accommodate better accessibility for seniors, individuals with disabilities, and families.

 Roads are generally in good condition, although additional crosswalks (and possibly bike lanes) are needed.
 Signage is sufficient for basic travel needs, but does not identify or promote key assets and destinations for drivers and pedestrians.
 More consistent placement of street trees and benches, expanded use of crosswalks, and implementation of a more cohesive and creative signage and wayfinding program, would enhance and encourage pedestrian enjoyment and safety throughout the Project Area.